Junior commissioned officer: Pakistan

+Paramilitary forces

 Honorary commissions

 There is also a custom of giving honorary commissions to deserving JCOs.
 Every year a list of eligible JCOs is drawn up and honorary commissions awarded to them.
 This could be at the time of retirement, or when still in service.
 Honorary commissioned officers may wear the appropriate rank insignia, but they do not become members of the officers' mess.
 They do, however, receive the pay and pension of their honorary rank.
 The honorary ranks in the various forces are: